 The Budj Bim Cultural Landscape has been formally recognised on the UNESCO World Heritage List and is the only Australian World Heritage property listed exclusively for its Aboriginal cultural values.
 It also features the earliest living example of aquaculture in the world, with a history of eel farming dating back over 6,000 years.

-Don’t miss: Budj Bim Cultural Tours have been showcasing the important history of the Gunditjmara people since 1999.
-Take a tour and see remnants of a settled lifestyle which features circular stone dwellings and the remains of Australia’s first and largest freshwater stone aquaculture system.
+Don’t miss: Budj Bim Tours has been showcasing the important history of the Gunditjmara people since 1999.
+Take a tour and see remnants of a settled lifestyle that features circular stone dwellings and the remains of Australia’s first and largest freshwater stone aquaculture system.

 8. Pink Lakes of Murray Sunset National Park